 Once you’ve recovered and reached the end of your physical therapy program, your therapist will give you additional instructions for using what you learned during the sessions in your day-to-day life.
 However, no longer part of physical therapy itself.
 Some of these instructions are meant for you to keep strengthening the injury and ways to ease back into activities that put some strain on the treated area.
 This can include stretches, exercises, and rules to avoid pain and re-injuring yourself.

 Take the Next Step In Improving Your Health by Contacting SOHMA Integrative Medicine

-Our goal is to help you improve your health.
-You can reach out to us and ask us if we are right for you.
-Located in Long Beach and Lakewood, CA we help individuals from the surrounding cities.
+Located in Long Beach and Lakewood, CA, we help individuals from the surrounding cities.